-Companies, however, are finding ways to streamline their supply chain processes.
-Global brands are now venturing into directly supplying their orders to their customers to have more control over customer satisfaction.
-This means eliminating "middlemen" in the new internet era using a direct dispatch supply chain approach.
+Companies are always finding ways to streamline their supply chain processes.
+Global brands are now venturing into directly supplying their orders to their customers in order to have more control over customer satisfaction.
+This means eliminating "middlemen" in the new digital era by using a direct dispatch supply chain approach.

 What Is a Direct Dispatch Supply Chain?

 There was a time when global brands depended on their distribution partners to sell their products.
 But times change, and companies are now shifting to a direct dispatch supply chain to gain more control over their distribution.
 The rising popularity of e-commerce makes it possible for firms to set up their online stores and deliver their goods directly to customers.

 A direct-to-consumer distribution channel, or DTC, for short, is a delivery model where manufacturers deliver their products directly to customers.
 The DTC delivery design reduces both storage and transportation costs for manufacturers while adding a layer of complexity to the overall supply chain process.

 Brands are carefully weighing the advantages and disadvantages of direct distribution, as more consumers vote with their dollars for this fulfillment model.
 A Forbes report showed that more than a third of consumers prefer to buy directly from the manufacturers' online platform.
 And larger manufacturing companies are expected to adapt and adjust to the direct dispatch benefits and related risks in coming years due to consumer preference.

 What Is an Example of Direct Distribution?